Frequently Asked Questions

 What is the deadline to set up and contribute to a Solo 401(k)?

-The plan must be ESTABLISHED by December 31 of the contribution year (SECURE 2.0 allows employer-side contributions to be elected up until the tax-filing deadline including extensions).
-Employee deferrals must be elected by year-end.
+For a new plan first year, SECURE 2.0 lets a sole proprietor establish the plan by the tax-filing deadline including extensions and make both employer and employee contributions for that year; in later years, employee deferral elections must be made by year-end.
 Contributions can be made up until the tax-filing deadline (April 15 or October 15 with extension).
 Form 5500-EZ filing is required once plan assets exceed $250,000.

 Business Information Disclaimer: Estimates only.
 Not professional business advice.